Pyt-logo

 Weather in Sri Lanka in July

-• Humidity: High humidity throughout the month with an average of 83%.
+• Humidity: High humidity throughout the month, with an average of 80%.

-What to pack for your Sri Lanka in July Trip
+What to pack for your Sri Lanka trip in July

 Choose breathable outfits from your wardrobe if you are planning to visit the warmer regions.
 If you choose to climb the hills, pack comfortable long sleeves and sweaters that would keep you warm.
-Also, keep in mind the activities you plan to do at Sri Lanka.
+Also, keep in mind the activities you plan to do in Sri Lanka.
 Choosing to visit temples requires you to pack conservative dresses.
-Pack other necessities depending upon the place you prefer to visit and the activity you choose do.
+Pack other necessities depending upon the place you prefer to visit and the activity you choose to do.

 Top 5 things to do in Sri Lanka in July